Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 15/11/2014
+	- Made the pregame skill display compatible with Pregame Plus.

 - 14/11/2014
 	- Fixed bug where end round stats would display all players as aliens.
 	- Made scoreboard not take up the entire width at high res.